gabriel-samfira/localshow/README.md

 You may still find this project useful as a learning experience or as a starting point for your own project.
 If you do, I'd love to hear about it!

+## What you'll need

+To get the best out of localshow, you will need:

+* A domain name
+* A server with a public IP address
+* A wildcard `A` record pointing to the server's IP address
+* Optionally, a TLS certificate for the wildcard domain

+## How it works

+Localshow is a SSH server and a HTTP(S) reverse proxy built into one binary.
+The SSH server only supports port forwarding.
+It will allow you to connect and request that the server forward traffic from a port on the server to a port on your local machine.
+The port you request that the localshow server listen on, should be `80` or `443`.
+Anything else will return an error.
+This is just a convention to make it clear that only HTTP traffic will be forwarded from the localshow server, to your local machine.

+In reality, the localshow SSH server will completely ignore the port you request and listen on a random port bound to a loopback interface.
+It will then lie to your client that it started listening on the port you requested.
+But not to worry, localshow keeps track of the port it listens on for your session.
+It then sets up a reverse HTTP(S) proxy that forwards traffic back to your server, over the newly created tunnel.

 ## Building the project

+You can use the `docker` image, or you can build it.

 To build the project, you will need to have [golang](https://go.dev) installed.
 You can then run the following command: